 '''

-docker run --name mysql1 -d mysql/mysql-server:tag --character-set-server=utf8mb4 --collation-server=utf8m
+docker run --name mysql1 -d container-registry.oracle.com/mysql/community-server:tag --character-set-serve

 '''

-The command starts your MySQL Server with utf8mb4 as the default character set and utf8mb4_col as the default collation for your databases.
+The command starts the MySQL Server with utf8mb4 as the default character set and utf8mb4\col as the default collation for databases.

 Another way to configure the MySQL Server is to prepare a configuration file and mount it at the location of the server configuration file inside the container.
 See Persisting Data and Configuration Changes for details.